What is a Sales Budget by Sales Rep, Customer and Product?

-Companies and organizations use Detailed Sales Budgets to capture as detailed sales estimates as possible from the sales team.
-When used as part of good business practices in a Sales Department, a company can improve its planning capabilities for sales-related activities as well as reduce the risk that managers lack the information they need to make optimal decisions.
+Companies and organizations use Detailed Sales Budgets to capture, as detailed as possible, sales estimates from the sales team.
+When used as part of good business practices in a Sales Department, a company can improve its planning capabilities for sales-related activities, as well as, reduce the risk that managers lack the information they need to make optimal decisions.

 Detailed Sales Budget Example